 What this means is that the top of the wisdom tooth breaks through the gums, but the rest remains under the gum.
 This is what we call “partial impaction.”

 Some people may experience “full impaction,” meaning that the wisdom tooth never broke through the gums.
 In the case of full impaction, you may experience intense pain and may even have difficulty:

 - Eating any food on the area of impaction

 - Talking or sleeping

 Impaction is often relieved with an extraction, which will ensure that the mouth is allowed to heal.

 What to Do If Your Wisdom Teeth Hurt

-If your wisdom teeth hurt, we recommend scheduling an appointment with us as soon as possible.
+If your wisdom teeth hurt, we recommend scheduling an appointment with us as soon as possible for extraction and post-operative care.
 In the meantime, you can do a few things to alleviate your pain temporarily.
 The following are go-to options for relieving your pain until you’re able to be seen in our office:

 Rinse With Saltwater

 Saltwater is certainly not your idea of a “great-tasting” beverage, but it is a fantastic option for anyone with wisdom tooth pain.
 The saltwater should be swished in your mouth and spit out - not swallowed.